Substrata1/Inbound/README.md

 ## Known Issues

 - The **Show Supply Drop Player**, **Hide Player-Called Supply Drop Messages**, and **Hide Random Supply Drop Messages** options do not currently work with any plugins that kill & respawn the Cargo Plane or Supply Drop.
 These include Fancy Drop, Airdrop Precision, and possibly others.
 Compatibility for these can hopefully be added at some point.
-- On some map sizes (3500, for example), the grid number may be off by 1.
-If this is the case for you, you can use the **Grid Offset** option to correct it.
-This is on Facepunch to fix.
 - Unmarked grids to the left of the map will not show, as there is currently no good way of labeling these.

 ## Credits